 The scheme of delegation outlines Council responsibilities, including those that can and are delegated and those that cannot be.
 Governance structures throughout the University ensure that legal compliance is maintained and that finances, risk and performance are effectively monitored.

 The Quality and Enhancement Office (QEO) provides support for the development and operation of the scheme of corporate governance as well as related functions, including servicing the Vice-Chancellor’s Executive Team and the Council and its committees.
-QEO maintains the University's Register of Interests.
-The University also holds a Register of Gifts and Hospitality.
+The University maintains a Register of Interests and a Register of Gifts and Hospitality.
 Details of how to register an interest or gift, or how to request information about either Register, can be found here.

 The University's Ethics Framework can be found here.